luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/azure-stack-create-service-principals.md

     # Creating a PSSession to the ERCS PrivilegedEndpoint
     $session = New-PSSession -ComputerName <ERCS IP> -ConfigurationName PrivilegedEndpoint -Credential $creds

+    # If you have a managed certificate use the Get-Item command to retrieve your certificate from your certificate location.
-    # This produces a self signed cert for testing purposes.
-It is preferred to use a managed certificate for this.
+    # If you don't want to use a managed certificate, you can produce a self signed cert for testing purposes:
-    $cert = New-SelfSignedCertificate -CertStoreLocation "cert:\CurrentUser\My" -Subject "CN=<yourappname>" -KeySpec KeyExchange
+    # $cert = New-SelfSignedCertificate -CertStoreLocation "cert:\CurrentUser\My" -Subject "CN=<yourappname>" -KeySpec KeyExchange
+    $cert = Get-Item "<yourcertificatelocation>"

     $ServicePrincipal = Invoke-Command -Session $session -ScriptBlock { New-GraphApplication -Name '<yourappname>' -ClientCertificates $using:cert}
     $AzureStackInfo = Invoke-Command -Session $session -ScriptBlock { get-azurestackstampinformation }
     $session|remove-pssession